 Creator of the famous course, Building a Second Brain, Tiago Forte describes a digital note to be “a knowledge building block — a discrete unit of information interpreted through your unique perspective and stored outside your head.”

 To put it another way, when we talk about working with digital notes, we’re basically thinking about playing with Knowledge Legos.
 Yay!!!
 Now, I will of course be using Legos instead of digital blocks, going forwards…

 In the digital world, you quintessentially deal with Legos of information, blocks of 0s and 1s, which can then be sequentially assembled into a “page”.
 The “page” is of course infinite in length.

 Blocks of information is a departure from the “words on paper” analogy that all word-processors and previous-gen note-taking apps like Evernote and ZimWiki are designed around.
 The way of Knowledge Legos is a digitally-native, first-principles arrival in the thinking behind modern note-taking apps.

 Connect, Contain and Context

-Now the complexity of Personal Knowledge Management systems can be (quite, surreally) reduced to two simple logic for organizing our Knowledge Legos: Networks and Hierarchies.
-The verbs here are Connecting and Containing respectively.
-The Blocks can be contained into each other to form Hierarchies and can be connected with each other to form a Network of information.
+Now the structural complexity of Personal Knowledge Management systems can be (quite, surreally) reduced to two simple logic for organizing our Knowledge Legos: Networks and Hierarchies.
+The verbs here are Connecting and Containing legos respectively.
+The legos can be contained into each other to form Hierarchies and can be connected with each other to form a Network of information.